Landscape elements can be organised in three list types:

 This video shows an example of each list type as it appears in the main dialog and the palette.

-The first list displayed is Individual followed by a mix list and finish list.
-Click to start play
+In the video, the first list displayed in the main dialog is Individual (Trees) followed by a mix list and finish list (Walls & Furniture).